Cime de la Bonette is the highest paved road of the Alps

-Cime de la Bonette is a high mountain pass at an elevation of 2.802 metres (9,193 ft) above the sea level, located within the Mercantour National Park on the border of the departments of Alpes-Maritimes and Alpes-de-Haute-Provence, in France.
-It's one of the highest mountain roads of Europe.
+Cime de la Bonette is a high mountain pass at an elevation of 2.806m (9,206ft) above the sea level, on the boundary of Alpes-Maritimes and Alpes-de-Haute-Provence departments in the Provence-Alpes-Côte d'Azur region of France.
+It's one of the highest roads of Europe.

 Is the road to Cime de la Bonette paved?

 Set high in the French Alps, on the southeastern part of the country, the road to the summit is totally paved.
 It’s called C1.
 It’s a loop road starting and ending at Col de la Bonette.
 The pass has been featured in the Tour de France and holds the record for the highest point the mythical race has ever reached.
 It is the highest through paved road in the Alps.
 The highest part of the road is marked with a monument.
 The climb is very steep, hitting a difficult 15% slope for nearly 1km.
 From the highest point, where there is a memorial stone and a small parking lot, you only have to walk 60m to get a fabulous panoramic view of the national park.